FairRecKit/FairRecKitApp/README.md

 ## Testing the client

-- On **Windows**: Execute the run-client-test.bat file in the client folder.
+- On **Windows**: Execute the run-client-test.bat file in the client directory.
 - On **Unix** systems: Run the run-client-test.sh file (located in the client directory) in the terminal.
 - Alternatively: Run `npm run test` in the terminal.